Find the right journal for your manuscript

 If your manuscript is accepted it will be checked by our copyeditors for spelling and formal style before publication.

 Springer journals use different reference styles, mostly depending on the discipline.
-Sample references are provided with the specific journal's "Instructions for Authors".
+Sample references are provided with the specific journal's "Submission guidelines".